AloysiusPious/IBM_MQ/MQExplorer_Connection/README.md

 In MQ Explorer, right-click on Queue Managers.

-Select Add Local Queue Manager....
+Select Add Local Queue Manager... from the context menu.

 Enter the name of the Queue Manager you created (e.g., TESTQM2) and click OK.